mattermost/docs/source/developer/fx-guidelines.rst

 Display: Number of Choices
 --------------------------

-To simplify decisions, when practical, limit the number of choices to 3 or 4, and add separators or headings between logical groups.
+To simplify decisions, when practical, limit the number of choices to three or four, and add separators or headings between logical groups.
 See `Hick’s Law <https://en.wikipedia.org/wiki/Hick%27s_law>`__ for background on why this helps.

 Example: